Monthly Tech-Tip from Tony Hansen SignUp

 Non-gummed dipping glazes go on evenly and dry quickly on bisque ware (if properly gelled).
 But they only work well as a single layer.
 If you try to paint commercial gummed brushing glazes over them the latter will compromise their bond with the body, cracks will develop during drying and bare patches like this will result during firing.
 For multi-layering the base dipping glaze must be gummed (e.g. 1% CMC gum).
 It will go on thinner, drip longer and dry much slower, but that is the price to pay if you want to layer over it.

-Brushing glazes can go on very unevenly, adding stain can help
+When brushing glazes go on unevenly adding stain can help

 Both of these were glazed by brushing.
 The inside transparent and white glazes are fairly easy to apply evenly but the bright color on the outside left one certainly is not.
 The problem is a combination of things.
-It is difficult to apply it evenly with a brush.
-It is difficult to get it on thick enough.
+It is difficult to apply it evenly enough using a brush, the slurry is too thin.
+So it is also difficult to get it on thick enough.
 And this commercial glaze does not contain enough of the purple stain (so I added 6 grams of Mason 6304 Violet stain powder to the 2/3 of a jar I had left, and mixed thoroughly).
 That, more careful brushing, and an extra layer produced the piece on the right!

 4 coats vs 3 coats of red brushing glaze